Facts

 Symptoms of vanadium deficiency

-Vanadium deficiency is rare in human.
-If there is a vanadium deficiency, it may cause the following:
+Vanadium deficiency is extremely rare in human as so little is required to maintain good health.
+If there is a vanadium deficiency, it may cause the following symptoms, which have only been reported in animal studies:

 Vanadium can be found in: